day8/re-frame-http-fx/README.md

 TODO:

-XXX value can be a `list` of maps where multiple HTTPs required XXX Are we using the `ajax-request` API?
+  - XXX value can be a `list` of maps where multiple HTTPs required
+  - XXX Are we using the `ajax-request` API?
 If so, I wonder why?
+  - XXX could we introduce the notion of `delay`.
+Wait N ms before actioning.
+To assist with retries?